How can we shift the power balance between majority and minority?

-A 3 day performance where Gypsy (Roma) Women feed visitors while telling their life stories.
+A 4 day performance where Roma Women have fed over 400 visitors while telling their life stories.

-In the white space of the A38, a boat on the Danube river, there will be 10 separate installations.
+In the white space of the A38, a boat on the Danube river, are 10 separate installations presented.
 10 units with a seat for one guest at a time.
 The installation is made of tables with extended legs covered with white cloth.

 Participants take place in the installation and become separated by the rest of the space.
 They cannot look outside trough the textile.

 The visitor cannot see her face or see her eyes.
 This is essential.
 He needs to feel like there are no social codes or rules he needs to follow.
 She will show him the dishes that have memories for her.
-She will feed him with her dishes while talking about her life.
+She will feed him with her food while talking about her life.
 She is in control but in such a kind and loving way that he feels he can relax and absorb the story, the food.
 The gentle touch.

 Inside the installation the participant sits in a peculiar environment.
 There is a small musical organ inside that he can play with, there is a big paper roll with napkins that he can use.
 There are many pieces of paper with written texts and pictures of family pinned on the inside.
-All written by the gypsy ladies.
+All written by the woman who feeds him.
 Ideas he can read about, recipes, dreams.
 There is a lightbulb hanging on the ceiling making a kind of children’s hiding place.

 The ladies wear a scent on their wrist.
 This is the only scent they wear.
-It is a scent that has a personal meaning to them, is part of the story and is one of the ingredients in the dishes that she serves.
-On top of the installation is a set of transparent balloons filled with helium plus the scent of the particular woman. the scented balloons will release their smell for about 9 hours and every visitor receives the scented balloon to take home.
+It is a scent that has a personal meaning to them, is part of the story and is one of the ingredients in the food she serves.
+Outside the installation is a set of white balloons filled with helium plus the scent of the particular woman.
+The scented balloons will release their smell for about 9 hours and every visitor receives the scented balloon to take home.

-(this is an idea by Bernardo Fleming of IFF) After the food is eaten and the meal is over the gypsy woman disappears.
-The visitors get out of the installation and they get one balloon from a helper.
-The balloon can be taken home as a memory of the experience.
+After the food is eaten and the story is over the Roma woman disappears.
+The visitors exit the installation and receive one balloon from a helper.
+The balloon can be taken home as a scent memory of the experience.

 Reactions to this project have been very emotional.
 Most people were touched in their heart.
-Some (approx. 5%) were disgusted.
-The debate of gypsy acceptance in Hungary as very actual and the feedback of many visitors was that finally this was a complete different and refreshing take on it.
+The debate of Roma acceptance in Hungary is very urgent and the feedback of many visitors was that finally this was a completely different and refreshing take on it.
 You could say that the project was going beyond the Roma theme and bringing it to a higher level of life.
 But perhaps it is a lower level.
 The level of basic human- and motherly love.
 Perhaps that’s where we need to look for connection.
 In food.
 In kindness and storytelling.